lsg551/3d-printables/YubiKey-under-desk-mount/README.md

 - **Cables**:
     - 2x "USB C extender Female to Male with screw mount" are screwed into the mount
         - My cable came with USB 3.1 gen 2 (10 Gbit/s)
-        - I orderd them as a pack from amazon: https://www.amazon.de/dp/B0D8SGMGT3
+        - I ordered them as a pack from amazon: https://www.amazon.de/dp/B0D8SGMGT3
         - These are only 20 cm in length, so you will need extender cables to your machine
 - **Screws**:
     - 4x M3x16 countersunk / flat head wood screws to attach the mount to the underside of your desk